Evolutionary psychology: Environment of evolutionary adaptedness

-Evolutionary psychologists sometimes look to chimpanzees, bonobos, and other great apes for insight into human ancestral behavior.
+Evolutionary psychologists sometimes look to chimpanzees, bonobos, and other great apes for insights into human ancestral behavior.

 Mismatches

-Since an organism's adaptations were suited to its ancestral environment, a new and different environment can create a mismatch.
-Because humans are mostly adapted to Pleistocene environments, psychological mechanisms sometimes exhibit "mismatches" to the modern environment.
-One example is the fact that although over 20,000 people are murdered by guns in the US annually, whereas spiders and snakes kill only a handful, people nonetheless learn to fear spiders and snakes about as easily as they do a pointed gun, and more easily than an unpointed gun, rabbits or flowers.
-A potential explanation is that spiders and snakes were a threat to human ancestors throughout the Pleistocene, whereas guns (and rabbits and flowers) were not.
-There is thus a mismatch between humans' evolved fear-learning psychology and the modern environment.
+When an organism's traits are suited for its old environment, a change in surroundings can result in a mismatch.
+Our minds, evolved for Pleistocene environments, may possess traits incongruent with the modern world.
+For instance, it is noteworthy that more than 20,000 people in the US die from gun violence each year.
+However, spiders and snakes are responsible for very few fatalities.
+Even so, individuals acquire a fear of spiders and snakes as easily as they do a pointed gun, and more easily than an unpointed gun, rabbits, or flowers.
+One possible reason is that spiders and snakes posed a danger to early humans during the Pleistocene, unlike guns, rabbits, and flowers.
+There is a mismatch between our evolved fear responses and the modern world.

-This mismatch also shows up in the phenomena of the supernormal stimulus, a stimulus that elicits a response more strongly than the stimulus for which the response evolved.
-The term was coined by Niko Tinbergen to refer to non-human animal behavior, but psychologist Deirdre Barrett said that supernormal stimulation governs the behavior of humans as powerfully as that of other animals.
-She explained junk food as an exaggerated stimulus to cravings for salt, sugar, and fats, and she says that television is an exaggeration of social cues of laughter, smiling faces and attention-grabbing action.
-Magazine centerfolds and double cheeseburgers pull instincts intended for an environment of evolutionary adaptedness where breast development was a sign of health, youth and fertility in a prospective mate, and fat was a rare and vital nutrient.
+This mismatch also shows up in the phenomenon of the supernormal stimulus, a stimulus that elicits a response more strongly than the stimulus for which the response evolved.
+The term was coined by Niko Tinbergen to refer to non-human animal behavior, but psychologist Deirdre Barrett said that supernormal stimulation governs human behavior as powerfully as that of other animals.
+She explained junk food as an exaggerated stimulus for cravings for salt, sugar, and fat, and she says that television exaggerates social cues of laughter, smiling faces, and attention-grabbing action.

+Magazine centerfolds and double cheeseburgers pull instincts intended for an environment of evolutionary adaptedness where breast development was a sign of health, youth, and fertility in a prospective mate, and fat was a rare and vital nutrient.

 The psychologist Mark van Vugt recently argued that modern organizational leadership is a mismatch.
 His argument is that humans are not adapted to work in large, anonymous bureaucratic structures with formal hierarchies.
-The human mind still responds to personalized, charismatic leadership primarily in the context of informal, egalitarian settings.
-Hence the dissatisfaction and alienation that many employees experience.
-Salaries, bonuses and other privileges exploit instincts for relative status, which attract particularly males to senior executive positions.
+The human mind still responds to personalized, charismatic leadership primarily in informal, egalitarian settings.
+Hence, the dissatisfaction and alienation that many employees experience.
+Salaries, bonuses, and other privileges exploit instincts for relative status, which attract men in particular to senior executive positions.